kudtarkarSahil-15/google-classroom-backend/README.md

 The API can be tested using [Postman](https://documenter.getpostman.com/view/28691829/2s9Ykn8Mg5)

 ## Hosted API URL
-The API is hosted at [https://your-hosted-api-url](https://classroom-backend-t65b.onrender.com).
+The API is hosted at [API URL](https://classroom-backend-t65b.onrender.com/api/v1/).